 Robolectric Simulator

-Starting with the upcoming Robolectric 4.15 release, it's possible to launch an interactive preview of your app or tests in a Robolectric environment.
+Starting with Robolectric 4.15, it's possible to launch an interactive preview of your app or tests in a Robolectric environment.
 This has been made possible with the significant enhancements to Robolectric over the past four years, particularly related to native graphics.

 Note that the Robolectric simulator is highly experimental and is still largely in the proof-of-concept stage.
 If you encounter issues, please file bugs on the Robolectric repository.
 Problems you experience when running the simulator are likely problems in Robolectric itself and can help drive improvements to the testing framework.